harbaum/MiSTeryNano/bl616/README.md

 # BL616

-The Tang Nano 20k contains a [BL616 microcontroller](https://en.bouffalolab.com/product/?type=detail&id=25) which is equipped with a firmware that emulates a [FT2232D](https://ftdichip.com/products/ft2232d/) to act as a USB debug and flash interface to the FPGA and its SPI flash.
-The Tang Nano 20k comes with a ```UPDATE``` button which can be used to update or replace the firmware of the BL616.
+The Tang Nano 20k contains a [BL616 MCU](https://en.bouffalolab.com/product/?type=detail&id=25) which is equipped with a firmware that emulates a [FT2232D](https://ftdichip.com/products/ft2232d/) to act as a USB debug and flash interface to the FPGA and its SPI flash.
+The Tang Nano 20k comes with an ```UPDATE``` button which can be used to update or replace the firmware of the BL616.
 It is thus possible to repurpose the BL616 to provide custom functionality in conjunction with the FPGA.

 There are several ways to cope with the fact that the on-board BL616 is responsible for updating the FPGA: